HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 ### Why Bellman equations?

 ![wk3-gridworld-example.png](wk3-gridworld-example.png)
+Above, transitions into state $B$ give +5 reward.

+Policy is uniform random U,D,L,R movement.

 The value function is the expected return under policy $\pi$: an average over the return obtained by each sequence of actions that an agent could possibly choose (in infinitely many possible futures).

-Policy is uniform random U,D,L,R movement.

 ![wk3-gridworld-state-A-eq.png](wk3-gridworld-state-A-eq.png)